 Caveats and Errata

-You may notice that the root partition gets mounted multiple times.
+You might notice that the root partition is mounted multiple times.
 This is due to the way the

 btrfs file system handles subvolumes, mounting the root partition once for each subvolume.

 btrfs keeps one subvolume for each snapshot taken, which stores the snapshot data.
 While all snapshots are subvolumes, not all subvolumes are snapshots.

 Cumulus Linux excludes a number of directories when taking a snapshot of the root file system (and from any rollbacks):

 |This directory is excluded to avoid user data loss on rollbacks.|

 The log file and Cumulus support location.
 These directories are excluded from snapshots to allow post-rollback analysis.

 There is no need to rollback temporary files.

 This directory contains data for HTTP and FTP servers.
 Exclude this directory to avoid server data loss on rollbacks.